 - Sensitive to ensemble size.
 Under sampling can lead to filter divergence.
-Ideas to mitigate this include localisation and inflation (see next EnKF lecture). - Costly to run multiple versions of a forecast - Assumes Gaussian statistics, for highly non-linear models this may not be a valid assumption (see Friday's lectures on particle filters)
+Ideas to mitigate this include localisation and inflation (see next EnKF lecture). - Costly to run multiple versions of a forecast - Assumes Gaussian statistics, for highly non-linear models this may not be a valid assumption (see this afternoon's lecture on 'non-Gaussian DA')